darwinia-network/crab-docs/docs/crab-tut-nominator.md

 ---

 > - Staking is a consensus mechanism based on PoS (Proof of Stake / Proof of Stake).
 Token holders obtain rewards and benefits through pledge, voting, delegation, and locking.
-> - Before participating in staking, please make sure you have at least **1** Darwinia address.
-If you hold more tokens or have higher security requirements, it is recommended to prepare **2** Darwinia addresses.
+> - Before participating in staking, please make sure you have at least **1** Crab address.
+If you hold more tokens or have higher security requirements, it is recommended to prepare **2** Crab addresses.
 If there is no address, please refer to: [How to create an account](crab-tut-create-account.md).
-> - A small amount of CRING must be prepared in  Darwinia-Crab Network's address as fee.
-If you have no CRING, please refer to: [How to get free CRING through faucet](crab-tut-claim-cring.md).
+> - A small amount of CRING must be prepared in Crab Network's address as fee.

 ## Start Staking

-Enter [Darwinia Wallet](https://apps.darwinia.network) and lick the [Staking] column on the left , Click [Start staking]
+Enter [Darwinia Wallet](https://apps.darwinia.network) and lick the `Staking` column on the left , Click `Start staking`

 ![nominate-1-en](assets/nominate-1-en.png)